Improving Liver Disease Diagnosis with SNNDeep: A Custom Spiking Neural Network Using Diverse Learning Algorithms: Introduction

 \section{Introduction}

-Liver diseases remain among the leading causes of morbidity and mortality worldwide, with hepatocellular carcinoma, cirrhosis, and non-alcoholic fatty liver disease accounting for a substantial share of the global healthcare burden \cite{guo2025}.
-Thus, early and efficient diagnosis of liver pathology is crucial to improve therapeutic outcomes, provide timely intervention, and reduce disease progression \cite{pozowski2025}.
-Recently, medical imaging, particularly computed tomography (CT), has played a key role in the noninvasive assessment of liver structure and function \cite{hu2023}.
-However, manual interpretation of CT scans is labor intensive, subject to interobserver variability, and constrained by the limited availability of expert radiologists \cite{chupetlovska2025}.
-These limitations have accelerated the development of machine learning-based automated diagnostic systems to support clinicians in image-based decision making.
+Liver diseases remain among the leading causes of morbidity and mortality worldwide, with hepatocellular carcinoma, cirrhosis, and non-alcoholic fatty liver disease accounting for a substantial and growing global healthcare burden \cite{guo2025}.
+Early and reliable detection of hepatic pathology is therefore essential to improve therapeutic outcomes, enable timely clinical intervention, and limit disease progression \cite{pozowski2025}.
+In this context, medical imaging has become a cornerstone of noninvasive liver assessment, with computed tomography (CT) playing a central role due to its wide availability, high spatial resolution, and robustness in routine clinical workflows \cite{hu2023}.

-Despite the remarkable success of convolutional neural networks in liver lesion detection and classification, their substantial computational requirements and restricted temporal modeling capabilities underscore the opportunity for bio‑inspired approaches \cite{ying2024,he2024}.
-Spiking Neural Networks (SNNs), with their event-driven computation and closer resemblance to biological neural coding, offer a promising, however, underexplored alternative for liver CT classification \cite{xue2023,yang2023,rudnicka2025}.

-Several recent studies have demonstrated the strong potential of spiking neural networks in medical image classification, although applications have largely been limited to organs such as the lungs, brain, skin, and breast \cite{doborjeh2022}.
-For example, a Tempotron‑based SNN augmented with spike‑timing‑dependent plasticity (STDP) achieved 98.32\% accuracy in tuberculosis detection from chest X‑ray datasets such as KIT, Shenzhen, and Montgomery \cite{patankar2025}.
-This approach leveraged both the temporal precision of spike‑based computation and the biological interpretability of synaptic plasticity.

-In dermatology, SNNs trained with surrogate gradient learning have been applied to dermoscopy images for melanoma detection, attaining accuracy levels near 89.60\% \cite{gilani2023}.
-Similarly, a multi‑spike architecture with temporal feedback mechanisms has been used for breast cancer diagnosis, reporting performance up to 98.00\% \cite{heidarian2024}.
+Despite these advantages, manual interpretation of abdominal CT scans is time-consuming, prone to variability between observers, and increasingly constrained by the limited availability of experienced radiologists \cite{chupetlovska2025}.
+These challenges have driven rapid progress in machine learning-based diagnostic systems that support radiological decision making.
+However, a critical methodological limitation persists in much of the existing literature: many deep learning approaches report performance at the slice or patch level, implicitly assuming independence between samples extracted from the same patient volume.
+In volumetric CT data, such assumptions are violated due to strong intra-patient correlations, leading to information leakage and systematic overestimation of clinical performance.
+This motivates the adoption of strictly patient-level evaluation protocols when assessing diagnostic models for liver CT.